sai01c/Neet150/Takeaways.md

 - comment down the co-ordinates for easy visualization
 - For intervals, most of the cases we sort them.
 - Easier to use `for start, end in intervals` while iterating over them.
 - For linked lists, `current.next = previous`.
-Pointer from current node to previous node.
+Pointer/direction from current node to previous node.
 - `temp = current.next` temp stores the node next to current node.
 - `slow = slow.next` you are shifting the pointer by one node.
 - `fast = fast.next.next` you are shifting the pointer by two nodes.
+- adding or removing elements to the heap O(logn)
+- finding max or min in a heap O(1)
+- if you are looking for uniques, always use set.
+- Substring problems - sliding window technique. `left, right = 0, for i in range(len(nums))`
+- Set- remove TC O(1)